azerinnan/EDA_supplychain/README.md

 ![IMAGE 12: HEAT MAP](12_bivariate_cat.png)

-For categorical bivariate analysis, the variables are statistically significant where the p-value is less than 0.05.
+For categorical bivariate analysis, variables are statistically significant where the p-value is less than 0.05.

-- Based on the product designed for different customer demographics, the Unknown category includes the highest number of  haircare SKUs sold by the company, followed by Male and Non-Binary categories.
-Female category has the lowest number of hair care SKUs.
+- Based on the product designed for different customer demographics, the **Unknown** category includes the highest number of  haircare SKUs sold by the company, followed by **Male** and **Non-Binary** categories. **Female** category has the lowest number of haircare SKUs.

-- For skincare, Female category  has the highest number of SKUs, followed by Non-binary, Unknown and Male categories.
+- For skincare, the **Female** category  has the highest number of SKUs, followed by **Non-binary**, **Unknown** and **Male** categories.

-- Similar to skincare, Female product category also dominates the number of Cosmetics SKUs. followed by the Unknown category.
+- Similar to skincare, the **Female** product category also dominates the number of cosmetics SKUs, followed by the **Unknown** category.

-These findings highlight how the company’s product offerings are distributed across customer demographics and can support decisions in product development or targeted marketing.
+These findings highlight how the company’s product offerings are distribute across customer demographics and support decisions in product development or targeted marketing.

 ---
 ### 6. Multivariate Analysis

-In this section, a heat map was created to visualize the correlation and strength of relationships.
+In this section, a heat map visualizes the correlation and strength of relationships.
 The gradient colors indicate positive, negative or no correlation which providing an overview of how the variables relate.

 ```python
 sns.heatmap(df.corr(numeric_only=True), annot = True)